bshepherdson/tcforth/DESIGN.md

 Host dictionary that points to the new word in the Target image.
 (And similarly for `:` etc.)

+#### Internals

+Feel free to skip this section - the mirror words should Just Work and you don't need to know their gory details to eg. port to a new machine.

-The parameter field of a mirror word contains three cells:
+The parameter field of a mirror word contains six cells:
 - Corresponding Target xt
 - Host xt for metainterpreting state
 - Host xt for metacompiling state

-In both cases, the mirror word parameter field address is kept on the stack, so the two metacompiler xts are expected to have `( host-addr -- )` stack effects.

-For any word, there are four separate semantics:

-- Target interpretation: by default, execute this word.
-- Target compilation: by default, compile this word so it will execute as part of the current definition
-- Host metainterpretation: by default, throw an error (can't run vanilla Target words while metacompiling)
+- Host DOES routine's (host) xt
+- Target DOES routine's (target) xt
-- Host metacompilation: by default, compile the Target xt for this word into the Target image.
+- Host nt (name token) for this mirror word itself.

+There are *four* different semantics for what the text interpreter should do when it encounters a word: interpreting on the target, compiling on the target, metainterpreting on the host, and metacompiling on the host.

-The two Host actions are exactly the xts in the mirror word described above.
+The metainterpreting and metacompiling xts in the mirror word control what happens when the metacompiler encounters them.

-The Target actions are being constructed in the Target image, but not executed currently.
+By default, the metainterpreting xt throws an error - most words don't have a Host-side action.

-The default mirror word metacompilation semantics is `@ T,` to read the Target xt from the Host's memory and compile it into the Target.
+The default mirror word metacompilation semantics is to read the Target xt from the mirror word's parameter field and `tcompile,` it into the Target image.

 Note that `HOST STATE` controls which of the two Host semantics will be performed.
 (The Target semantics aren't run during metacompilation.)